LibraryCarpentry/lc-data-intro/episodes/02-match-extract-strings.md

 > {: .solution}
 {: .challenge}

+> ## Using regular expressions when working with files and directories
+>
-One of the reasons we stress the value of consistent and predictable directory and filenaming conventions is that working in this way enables you to use the computer to select files based on the characteristics of their file names.
+> One of the reasons we stress the value of consistent and predictable directory and filenaming conventions is that working in this way enables you to use the computer to select files based on the characteristics of their file names.
 For example, if you have a bunch of files where the first four digits are the year and you only want to do something with files from '2017', then you can.
 Or if you have 'journal' somewhere in a filename when you have data about journals, you can use the computer to select just those files.
 Equally, using plain text formats means that you can go further and select files or elements of files based on characteristics of the data *within* those files.
+>
+{: .callout}

 # Extracting a substring in Google Sheets using regex